 How to Emboss or Add Texture to a Painted Surface

-Like we mentioned earlier, Texture Powder is perfect for making small repairs!
-It’s also a perfect way to add some character and of course, texture, to your projects!
+Texture Powder is a perfect way to add some character and of course, texture, to your projects!
 Mix it up and use it with a stencil to create authentic looking embossed features, or layer it with different paint colors to create a weathered and worn patina.

 Giving Furniture an Authentic, Antique Look

-Antiquing Dustcombined with wax is a unique way to create an authentically worn and vintage look.
+Antiquing Dust combined with Natural Wax is a unique way to create an authentically worn and vintage look.
 You can apply it in areas where dust would naturally build up over time to give it some added character and age.
 It’s an excellent option for highlighting those delicate little details on carved or intricate little nooks and crannies in your furniture.

 Finishing it Up: Choosing a Top Coat to Seal Your Painted Furniture

-There are a few options when it comes to sealing and ‘top coating’ painted furniture.
-You have water based top coats, wax as a top coat/sealant, and oil based (e.g. hemp oil) top coats.
+There are a few options when it comes to sealing painted furniture.
+You have water based top coats, Wax, and oil based (e.g. Hemp Oil) top coats.
 Knowing which product to use, and when, is half the battle when you are first starting out on the adventure of painting furniture!